 What is Revision Total Knee Replacement Surgery?

-If the soft tissues surrounding the knees do not support the implants, you may require revisional surgery.
-For example, if you cannot stand or walk properly after a knee implant surgery, you may need additional surgery.
+- Instability If the soft tissues surrounding the knees do not support the implants, you may require revisional surgery.
+For example, if you cannot stand or walk properly after a Knee Replacement In Koramangala, Hsr Layout, Btm Layout, Bellandur, Bangalore, you may need additional surgery.
 Instability may occur due to the loosening of soft tissues, improper positioning of implants, or inadequate fixation of prosthetics.
 In addition, soft tissue complications can cause pain in your knee region.

 - Patient-related factors Your age, weight, lifestyle, and surgical history decide the effectiveness of total knee replacement surgery.
 It is essential to keep yourself fit and active after the procedure.
 Your activity levels determine the need for revisional surgery.
 For example, if you are young and dynamic, you are more likely to undergo this procedure.
 Moreover, if you are obese, you may damage your prosthetics due to excess weight.
 Putting pressure on your knees can cause wear and tear.
 Similarly, you have a higher chance of infection and implant failure if you have previously undergone knee surgery.